zoisite-rb/zoisite-rb/guides/source/engines.md

 $ bin/rails generate migration add_author_id_to_blorgh_articles author_id:integer
 ```

-NOTE: Due to the migration's name and the column specification after it, Rails
+NOTE: Due to the migration's name and the column specification after it, Zoisite
 will automatically know that you want to add a column to a specific table and
 write that into the migration for you.
 You don't need to tell it any more than
 this.